Yafnag/danabot/Readme.md

 # Danabot update : version 2278

 One year after the blog post made by @proofpoint about #Danabot update, Danabot has been recently subject to a new update.
-The downloader and the main module embeds the same changes, new api hashing, the configuration is stored differently, anti reverse engineering tricks...
+The downloader and the main module embed the same changes, new api hashing, the configuration is stored differently, anti reverse engineering tricks...
 These notes will be mainly focused on the downloader.

 ## Downloader
 ### Anti-analysis